 Here’s the thing about fountain pens, and fountain pen people… we like choice, we like there being enough options to cover basically any potential use-case or look that we want.
+(See also: the number of ways we have to fill our pens.
 As such, there’s a variety of ways to actually produce the nib on a fountain pen, also giving a variety of different results.
 And that is what I’m going to lightly explain today.Continue reading

 If you’re going to be around fountain pen people, you’re going to realize something real quick: there are a variety of way that pens can obtain and then store ink.
 Just as a quick little reference, I’m going to list off the most common ones for modern fountain pens.Continue reading